justasitsounds/lambda-edge-lab/README.md

 ## &#9755; 4.
 Write the viewer request Lambda@edge function

-Copy and paste the following code into the `edge-functions/viewerrequest.js` file in this solution and save.
+Open the `edge-functions/viewerrequest.js` file in this solution in your Cloud9 editor.
+Copy and paste the following code and save.

 ```javascript
 'use strict';